 In fact, a huge meta-analysis in 2009 summarized 49 studies on the effects of positive psychology interventions and found that gratitude journaling was a powerful factor in overall well-being and a great defense against depression.

-The famous psychologist Martin Seligman who largely pioneered the Positive Psychology movement conducted extensive research in the 1990s and found that practicing gratitude was one of the 7 essential habits of happy people.
+The famous psychologist Martin Seligman, who largely pioneered the Positive Psychology movement, conducted extensive research in the 1990s and found that practicing gratitude was one of the seven essential habits of happy people.

 Gratitude is also closely linked to optimism, which has been shown to improve immune function, prevent chronic disease, and help you cope with stressful life events.
-Optimism research is even shown to reduce the risk of early death!
+Research on optimism even suggests that it can reduce the risk of early death!
 (See link at bottom)